jamesob/jamesob.github.io/_posts/2019-08-24-bitcoin-is-for-this.md

 <div class='bitcoin-for'><p><b>This is what Bitcoin is for.</b> Bitcoin is an
-accessible insurance policy against this possible dollar endgame for anyone who wants it.  </p>
+accessible insurance policy against this increasingly likely dollar endgame for anyone who wants it.  </p>

 <p>
 Yes, central banks are buying gold and will likely continue to do so.
-Maybe some even have the intent of reforming the monetary system to sit on top of some kind of neo-gold standard.
-Rumors circulate that China is working on some kind of gold-backed cryptocurrency.
+Maybe some even have the intent of reforming the monetary system to sit on top of some kind of gold standard 2.0.
+Rumors circulate that China is working on a gold-backed cryptocurrency.
 </p>

 <p>